minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 ### Command line example

-See the appendix for more detailed example, but to try out the algorighm on the commandline, it would be:
+See appendix 1 for more detailed examples.
+To try out the algorighm on a Linux commandline, you could use:

 ```
     openssl cms -sign -outform DER \